Why do we make websites on WebFlow?

 Webflow is a no-code visual canvas that’s used to make websites.
 It’s a SaaS application that allows you to build websites, landing pages, blogs, and online shops.
 Unlike other services, Webflow is very customizable.
-Somehow, it's 18 times less popular than Tilda and 100 times than Wordpress.
+Somehow, it’s 18 times less popular than Tilda and 100 times than WordPress.

-The workflow is simple: choose a layout template/start from scratch, drag and drop block here and there, pick whatever elements you need, upload some graphics, adaptive and here it is.
+The workflow is simple: choose a layout template/start from scratch, drag and drop block here and there, pick whatever elements you need, upload some graphics, adaptives, and here it is.

-- WebFlow University and respondent support.
-Every issue we ever had we were able to solve through University or with the help of support right away
+- Webflow University and responsive support — every issue we ever had we were able to solve through University or with the help of support right away;

-- Native CMS and content management.
-It's awesome for big websites.
-It's also possible to integrate it with your backend.
+- Native CMS, resulting in simple and effective content management — it’s amazing for big websites, and it’s also possible to integrate it with your backend;

-- Huge template library for a variety of industries.
-There are paid and free options.
-We haven't use them, but they may come in handy for non-designers
+- Huge template library for a variety of industries — Webflow features paid and free templates (we haven’t used them ourselves, but they might come in handy to you).

 CMO for PRAVO TECH, Case.one, 2nd.law

-We needed a tool to fit our agency's tasks
+We needed a tool that fits our agency’s tasks

 We work by sprints, where one week is one sprint.
-That means we need to be able to design and make website layout within that one week.
+That means we need to be able to design and make a website layout within just one week.

 Here are some rules that help us to keep up with the pace:

 - The website should be made by the designer.
-Otherwise, some ideas could be "lost in translation" between design the webflow layout stages
+Otherwise, some ideas could be lost in translation between designing the webflow layout stages;

-- We craft custom solutions.
-That is why other platforms are not an option due to limitations in customization.
+- We craft custom solutions, and that is why other platforms are not an option due to limitations in customization;

-- We do not make edits once the project is over.
-So we teach clients how to use CMS so they are able to work with their website.
+- We do not make edits once the project is over, and so with Webflow, we teach clients how to use CMS so they are able to work with their website.

 After Effects integration

 Motion is a big trend in web design, and it’s only going to get bigger as we’ll have fewer and fewer technical limitations, and animation won’t impede the loading speed.
 In Webflow, thanks to Lottie and After Effects integration, it’s easy to take full advantage of the trend.
 You can make a complex animation in After Effects and then run it through a plugin to insert it as a .json file.
-First, you render it through the plugin, then import it to the WebFlow project.
+First, you render it through the plugin, then import it to the Webflow project.
 Usually, it takes around 20-30 minutes.

-In WebFlow each element can be assigned with a class.
-For example. we need a header: color - blue, font Proxima Nova 48 px.
+In Webflow each element can be assigned with a class.
+For example. we need a header: color — blue, font Proxima Nova 48 px.
 We create this header once and then assign a class.
-Each time we need a header with the same style, we just create a new one and assign to the class, style applies automatically.
-In other website builders you need to apply styles manually, taking away precious time that could have been used more efficiently.
+Each time we need a header with the same style, we just create a new one and assign it to the class, style applies automatically.
+In other website builders, you would have to apply styles manually, taking away precious time that could have been used more efficiently.

 Most of the traffic comes from mobile — on some of the projects that we had worked on, the share of mobile visitors was over 70%.
 It’s the reason why the mobile version is a significant part of any project in Embacy.
 Sometimes we redraw illustrations and rearrange some elements just for the mobile layout.

-In Tilda mobile version contains all the elements from the desktop and you can't remove or hide them.
+In Tilda mobile version contains all the elements from the desktop and you can’t remove or hide them.
 So you have to choose between a website that looks too stripped down on desktop or a website that seems overloaded on mobile.
 It’s restricted to moving elements within the canvas.
-These kind of inconveniences impact loading speed dramatically.
-WebFlow solves it with a “hide” button, so each element could be hidden.
-As a result, mobile versions loo better and work fasters.
+These kinds of inconveniences impact loading speed dramatically.
+Webflow solves it with a “hide” button, so each element could be hidden.
+As a result, the mobile version looks better and works faster.